QUBIP/mqtt-client-openssl/README.md

 - `--mqtt-topic 2023/test`
   - **MQTT Topic 📝**: MQTT topic where the device publishes data 📊.
 It can also be used for subscriptions or notifications 🔔.

+  `-- test-enable`
+   - **Enable Test MOde 🧪**: When this flag is present, the program sends randomly generated values to the MQTT broker, without connecting to a Modbus device.
+                              Omit this flag to enable standard mode, which reads from a real Modbus holding register and publishes its value.